 Pain, swelling, bruising, and difficulty walking on the affected foot or ankle are the most common symptoms of a sprained or fractured foot or ankle.

-If you’ve hurt your foot or ankle, it’s best to err on the side of caution.
+If you’ve hurt your foot or ankle, it’s best to err on the side of caution and a good start is at-home care.
 The acronym RICE can help you remember what to do:

 Rest—Rest the affected area.
 Stay off the injured foot or ankle until it can be fully evaluated.
 Walking, running, or playing sports on an injured foot or ankle may make the injury worse.